 3. When Things Are Not Working Out, Start Taking Action

-So, for example, a tenant will instinctively want to withhold some or all of the service charge when in actual fact it’s probably worth looking at options like the above or maybe longer term options like Rights To Manage or Enfranchisement for residential properties.
+So, for example, a tenant will instinctively want to withhold some or all of the service charge when in fact, it’s probably worth looking at options like requesting information as above, or maybe longer-term options like Rights To Manage or Enfranchisement for residential properties.

-Secondly, only look at the threat of things first, and still be amicable yet clear and concise, as this will often prompt action rather than getting carried away with solicitors which can easily rack-up costs and delay things as people start having points to prove.
+Secondly, only look at the threat of things first, and still be amicable yet clear and concise.
+This will often prompt action rather than getting carried away with solicitors who can easily rack up costs and delay things as people have points to prove.

 Need More Help?